Guitar Hero: Main titles

 The original Guitar Hero was released on the PlayStation 2 in November 2005.
 Guitar Hero is notable because it comes packaged with a controller peripheral modeled after a black Gibson SG guitar.
 Rather than a typical gamepad, this guitar controller is the primary input for the game.
 Playing the game with the guitar controller simulates playing an actual guitar, except it uses five colored "fret buttons" and a "strum bar" instead of frets and strings.
-The development of Guitar Hero was inspired by Konami's Guitar Freaks video game, which at the time, had not seen much exposure in the North American market; RedOctane, already selling guitar-shaped controllers for imported copies of GuitarFreaks, approached Harmonix about creating a game to use an entirely new Guitar controller.
+The development of Guitar Hero was inspired by Konami's GuitarFreaks video game, which at the time, had not seen much exposure in the North American market; RedOctane, already selling guitar-shaped controllers for imported copies of GuitarFreaks, approached Harmonix about creating a game to use an entirely new Guitar controller.
 The concept was to have the gameplay of Amplitude with the visuals of Karaoke Revolution, both of which had been developed by Harmonix.
 The game was met with critical acclaim and received numerous awards for its innovative guitar peripheral and its soundtrack, which comprised 47 playable rock songs (most of which were cover versions of popular songs from artists and bands from the 1960s through modern rock).
 Guitar Hero has sold nearly 1.5 million copies to date.

 The popularity of the series increased dramatically with the release of Guitar Hero II for the PlayStation 2 in 2006.
 Featuring improved multiplayer gameplay, an improved note-recognizing system, and 64 songs, it became the fifth best-selling video game of 2006.
 The PlayStation 2 version of the game was offered both separately and in a bundle with a cherry red Gibson SG guitar controller.
 Guitar Hero II was later released for the Xbox 360 in April 2007 with an exclusive Gibson Explorer guitar controller and an additional 10 songs, among other features.
 About 3 million units of Guitar Hero II have sold on the PlayStation 2 and Xbox 360.

 Guitar Hero III: Legends of Rock was released in late 2007 for the PlayStation 2, PlayStation 3, Xbox 360, Wii, Microsoft Windows, and Mac OS X platforms.
 The title is the first installment of the series to include wireless guitars bundled with the game and also the first to release a special bundle with two guitars.
 The game includes Slash and Tom Morello as playable characters in addition to the existing fictional avatars; both guitarists performed motion capture to be used for their characters' animation in the game.
+The game opened to critically acclaimed reviews from critics and fans alike, with most calling it the greatest entry in the series.
+As PGNx Media stated on Metacritic, "Guitar Hero III: Legends of Rock is undoubtedly the best game in the series."
+The game later became one of the best selling video games of all time and the first ever game to reach 1 billion dollars in sales.